-Before hiring a Kansas City unemployment law lawyer to represent you in your unemployment appeals case, it’s a good idea to discuss their fee arrangement.
+Before hiring an unemployment law lawyer to represent you in your unemployment appeals case, it is a good idea to discuss their fee arrangement.
 Most attorneys will advise you of the fees you can expect to pay at your initial consultation.

-Your Kansas City unemployment law lawyer will explain their fees to you upfront at your initial consultation.
+Your lawyer will explain their fees to you upfront at your initial consultation.
 Some lawyers charge a flat fee for representing clients at an unemployment benefits appeals hearing.
 Some attorneys charge an hourly rate.
 In either case, you should have a written fee agreement with your attorney before you agree to hire them and/or they agree to take your case.

-At the Law Office of Michael J. Joshi, you can have a Kansas City unemployment law lawyer carefully review your case and help build a strategy for your benefits appeal.
-Call 913-428-0199 to set up an appointment.
+At The Law Office of Michael J. Joshi, I will carefully review your case and help build a strategy for your benefits appeal.
+I am Michael.
+J. Joshi and help workers throughout Missouri and Kansas with unemployment appeals.
+You may call me at 913-428-0199 or send me an email to set up an appointment.

 Don’t attend your unemployment hearing without proper legal representation.